Title:

 On Wikipedia:

-Hobbins doesn't care much for Rob's robot.
+Hobbins doesn't think much of Foster's robot.
+(Source: HG101)

 Sadly, the story starts out good but gets predictable in the third act of the game (you'll know what I mean) and the characters are memorable but somewhat underwritten.
 Even the best characters, like Joey, Robert's snarky robot buddy (based on a circuit board that you carry around) and gets several new bodies over the course of the game, gets a rather disappointing personality change by the end of the game.
-There's not too much to say else about BASS that isn't mentioned in HardcoreGaming101, though HG101 tends to focus on some of the funniest and/or dirtiest parts in the game (such as the posters of enlarged breasts and rears in the surgeon's office, or some of the language bits) or the "dramedy" storyline (which follows in the paragraph below) as Robert explores Union City and the mysterious LINC computer which controls everything (including ID card terminals).
+There's not too much to say else about BASS that isn't mentioned in HardcoreGaming101, though HG101 tends to focus on some of the funniest and/or dirtiest parts in the game (such as the posters of enlarged breasts and rears in the surgeon's office, or some of the language bits) or the storyline (which follows in the paragraph below) as Robert explores Union City and the mysterious LINC computer which controls everything (including ID card terminals).
 It's also worth noting that for a game set in Australia, there's only one person with an Australian accent (everyone else has British or American accents).
-Spoilers below.

 Back...